Observation of angular momentum transfer among crystal lattice modes

-We resonantly drive the $\text{E}_\text{u}$ mode of a \ch{Bi2Se3} single crystal epilayer (\SI{15}{nm} thickness), grown by molecular beam epitaxy on \ch{Al2O3} (see Methods), by circularly polarized single-cycle THz pulses with peak fields exceeding \SI{1.5}{MV/cm} (see Fig.~\ref{fig:main_1}c, red shade).
-We consecutively sample the transient birefringence induced by the oscillating coherent phonon with a sub-cycle (and thus phase-resolved precision) \SI{20}{fs} probe pulse at \SI{790}{nm} wavelength (see Methods).
-This all-optical measurement of coherent phonons via the TKE is a time-domain probing scheme and selectively sensitive to Raman-active modes \cite{Frenzel2023, Urban2025_arXiv}.
-With linear probe pulse polarizations at $45^\circ$ and $0^\circ$ with respect to an arbitrary lab frame, we observe a strong TKE signal dominated by a long-lived oscillatory signal as shown in Fig. \ref{fig:main_1}c.
-Its Fourier transform in Fig. \ref{fig:main_1}d, unveils a single dominant oscillation at \SI{4.0}{THz}, exactly at the $\text{E}_\text{g}$ mode's resonance \cite{Melnikov2018}.
-Strikingly, this Raman-active phonon lies clearly outside the THz excitation spectrum (red area in Fig. \ref{fig:main_1}d) and thus must be nonlinearly excited either by the absorption of two photons~\cite{Maehrlein2017_PRL} or two coherent phonons \cite{Melnikov2018, Juraschek2018, Blank2023}, as confirmed by the quadratic field dependence in Extended Data Fig. 2b-e.
-Due to its lack of Raman activity, the $\text{E}_\text{u}$ mode is not observed by the TKE, but instead by linear THz absorption (see Extended Data Fig. 1), in full agreement with the mutual exclusion principle in the centrosymmetric \ch{Bi2Se3} crystal.
+We resonantly drive the $\text{E}_\text{u}$ mode of a $\text{Bi}_2\text{Se}_3$ single crystal epilayer (15~nm thickness), grown by molecular beam epitaxy on $\text{Al}_2\text{O}_3$~(Methods), with circularly polarized single-cycle THz pulses with peak fields exceeding 1~MV/cm (see Fig.~1c, blue shade).
+The normal incidence parallel to the three-fold symmetric c-axis of $\text{Bi}_2\text{Se}_3$ defines a common axis of rotation for consistent definition of photon and phonon helicities (Methods).
+We consecutively sample the transient birefringence induced by the in-plane oscillating coherent phonons with a sub-cycle - and thus phase-resolved - precision of a 20~fs probe pulse~(Methods).
+This time-domain probing scheme of coherent phonons via TKE is selectively sensitive to Raman-active modes~\cite{Maehrlein2017_PRL, Johnson2019, Frenzel2023}.
+With linear probe pulse polarizations at $45^\circ$ and $0^\circ$ in a laboratory frame defined by the THz field components $(E_x,E_y)$ measured at the sample position (Methods), we observe a strong TKE signal without signatures of transient magnetization (Supplementary Fig.~S8), but dominated by a long-lived oscillatory signal as shown in Fig.~1c.
+Its Fourier transform in Fig.~1d, unveils a single dominant oscillation at 4.0~THz, exactly at the $\text{E}_\text{g}$ mode's resonance~\cite{Melnikov2018}.
+Strikingly, this Raman-active phonon lies clearly outside the THz excitation spectrum (blue area in Fig.~1d) and thus must be nonlinearly excited either by the absorption of two photons~\cite{Maehrlein2017_PRL} or two coherent phonons \cite{Melnikov2018, Juraschek2018, Blank2023}, as confirmed by the quadratic field dependence of the $\text{E}_\text{g}$ amplitude in Extended Data Fig.~2b-e.
+Due to its lack of Raman activity, the $\text{E}_\text{u}$ mode is not observed by TKE, but instead by linear THz absorption (see pink feature in Fig.~1d taken from Extended Data Fig.~1), in full agreement with the mutual exclusion principle in the centrosymmetric $\text{Bi}_2\text{Se}_3$ crystal.